Hashir-Jamil/LongBox/LOG.md

     Ahan: Refactored LoginPage and Registration page as JPanels and added a new JFrame AuthenticationPage that houses these two JPanels.
 Added functionality to switch between LoginPage and RegistrationPage.
 Cleaned up the code.
     Hashir: Started working on the add comic book to repository user story and refactored the packages to match architecture shown in class slides + created stub database entries as JSON files with gson serialization/deserialization classes.
     Eric: Added basic ComicCollectionPage with lite features
+    Ali: Started working on graphical user interface (GUI) for the Add Comic Page.
+This implementation focuses solely on the presentation layer without incorporating any business logic functionalities.

 ## Thursday, February 8th, 2024